Laura-lan-wang/-SquirrelTracker/README.md

 # Squirrel Tracker Web Application

 Squirrel Tracker is a Web Application based on Django framework that can view, add and update squirrel data.
+Key functionality is listed in the next section.

 Squirrel Census Data 2018 is available at:
  <a href='https://data.cityofnewyork.us/api/views/vfnx-vebw/rows.csv'>2018 Central Park Squirrel Census Data</a>